zqx775858/rl-swarm/README.md

 # RL Swarm

 RL Swarm is a peer-to-peer system for reinforcement learning.
-It allows you to train a model in a collaborative fashion with other models in the swarm, leveraging their collective intelligence.
+It allows you to train a model collaboratively with other models in the swarm, leveraging their collective intelligence.
 It is open source and permissionless, meaning you can run it on a consumer laptop at home or on a powerful GPU in the cloud.
 You can also connect your model to the Gensyn Testnet, to receive an on-chain identity that tracks your progress over time.

 There are currently multiple swarms running on the Testnet, each training on a different data set.
 The current list of available models and swarms include: